Practical Gorilla Trekking Information for Uganda and Rwanda

 Your Informational Guide to Practical Gorilla Trekking Information -Tips – Advice

-Practical Gorilla Trekking Information –Tips – Advice
+Practical Gorilla Trekking Information -Tips – Advice for those trekking the Gentle Giants in Uganda and Rwanda

-Mountain Gorillas – you cannot experience them in person anywhere else in the world (they do not survive in zoos) but in this small slice of Africa, which is the heart of the continent, in Uganda, Rwanda and the Democratic Republic of Congo there are the 880 remainging Mountain Gorillas.
+Mountain Gorillas – you cannot experience them in person anywhere else in the world (they do not survive in zoos) but in this small slice of Africa, which is the heart of the continent, in Uganda, Rwanda and the Democratic Republic of Congo there are the 880 remaining Mountain Gorillas.

-There are only Three countries in Africa with the rare Mountain Gorillas –Uganda with over half of the Mountain Gorillas in the World (480), Rwanda and Democratic Republic of Congo.
+There are only Three countries in Africa with the rare Mountain Gorillas –Uganda with over half of the Mountain Gorillas in the World (480), Rwanda and the Democratic Republic of Congo.

 You can safely track them in Uganda and Rwanda – we have compiled some pages that if you are wanting to go on a Gorilla Trek – you have come to the right page where you will find all the Practical Gorilla Trekking Information -Tips – Advice that will enable to have the best experience tracking Mountain Gorillas in Uganda in Bwindi Impenetrable Forest, Mgahinga Gorilla National Park and in Rwanda in Volcanoes National Park.